 And this quote of Russian psychologist – Alexander Voiskunsky at Moscow State University – in Russian news site Lenta.ru adds scholarly backup to Bershidsky’s point: “Many modern children do not see prospects and opportunities to succeed in life, but they see how pathetic their parents are and do not want to share their fate.
 As a result, youthful rejection of reality becomes fertile ground for the propaganda of suicide.”

-Those are the kinds of conditions that can make children more vulnerable to the “grooming” or manipulation I mentioned in my post above – those external ones, as well as the state of their mental health and resiliency levels.
+Those are the kinds of conditions that can make children more vulnerable to the “grooming” or manipulation I mentioned above – those external ones, as well as the state of their mental health and resiliency levels.

 Probably the most central research finding the “Blue Whale” story illustrates is one of those that emerged from the lit review of the our 2008 task force at Harvard University’s Berkman Center (now Berkman Klein Center): that a child’s psychosocial makeup and home and school environments are better predictors of online risk than any technology or media the child uses.